ashleyzhou972/CAFAAssess/README.md

-## CAFAAssess
-prediction files and ontology files should be preprocessed by preprocess.py
+## CAFAAssess prediction files and ontology files should be preprocessed by preprocess.py

-precRec.py is the main function to use.

-it depends on precrec/GOPred.py
+A command-line interface for assessing a single CAFA prediction file using precision-recall.

 All GO files, benchmark files and test prediction files are in /precrec/.

-Used GO release from 06/01/2014, otherwise would generate obsolete terms.
+Default GO release is from 06/01/2014.

+To use:

+### 1. Download both CAFAAssess and Ontology repositories

+### 2. cd to the nearest root directory that contains both CAFAAssess and Ontology

+### 3. Type `python CAFAAssess/precrec_main.py -h` for the usage of this function